jeff-ws/temoa/README.md

 Field | Notes
 ---|---
-Scenario Name | A name used in output tables for results Temoa Mode | The execution mode.
+Scenario Name | A name used in output tables for results (cannot contain dash '-' symbol) Temoa Mode | The execution mode.
 See note below on currently supported modes Input/Output DB | The source (and optionally diffent) output database.
-Note for myopic input must be same as output Price Checking | Run the "price checker" on the built model to look for costing deficiencies and log them Source Tracing | Check the integrity of the commodity flow network in every region-period combination.
-Required for Myopic Commodity Graphs | Produce HTML (viewable in any browser) displays of the networks built Solver | The exact name of the solver executable to call within `pyomo` Save Excel | Save core output data to excel files.
+Note for myopic, MGA input must be same as output Price Checking | Run the "price checker" on the built model to look for costing deficiencies and log them Source Tracing | Check the integrity of the commodity flow network in every region-period combination.
+Required for Myopic Plot Commodity Network | Produce HTML (viewable in any browser) displays of the networks built (see note at bottom) Solver | The exact name of the solver executable to call Save Excel | Save core output data to excel files.
 Needed if user intends to use the graphviz post-processing modules Save LP | Save the created LP model files
-Myopic Settings | The view depth (periods to solve per iteration) and step (periods to step between iterations)
+Save Duals | Save the values of the Dual Variables in the Output Tables.
+(Only supported by some solvers) Mode Specific Settings | See the README files within mode folders for up-to-date values

 ## Currently Supported Modes
 ### Check